DeffreusTheda/DeffreusTheda/README.md

 <h1 align="center">Hello, World!</h1>

-<p align="center">I'm a driven programmer with a passion for learning, developing competence since 2023.</p>
+<p align="center">I'm a young and aspiring programmer with broad knowledge of back-end languages, specializing in C++ and Java</p>

 <h2 align="center">Areas of Strength</h2>